 psychology mostly stopped attacking the 12 steps because,

 - His words reveal he may not understand the history of the 12 steps and their religious origin.

 - ACBC has no curriculum on sex addiction (per Dr.

 Street).
 There are four major twelve steps helping

-people with sex addiction.
+people with sex addiction and nothing

 - ACBC constantly lumps all twelve steps together, ignoring